The Office of Strategic

-- Purchasers who have completed home buyer training provided
+- Purchasers who have completed homebuyer training provided

-through an qualified agency during the twelve month period prior to the date of the contract of sale will not be required to repeat the training, but must submit a copy of the certificate issued by
+through a qualified agency during the twelve month period prior to the date of the contract of sale will not be required to repeat the training, but must submit a copy of the certificate issued by

 the certified agency.

 - Prospective homebuyer must qualify as a “first time